-remedial action taken by the Residence; and

-other State or local agencies notified about the problem.

-Reporting Resident-specific Emergencies.
-A Residence shall report to EOEA the occurrence of an incident or accident that arises within a Residence or its property, that has or may have a Significant Negative Effect on a resident's health, safety or welfare, as defined by 651 CMR 12.02.
-A Significant Negative Effect shall be assumed whenever, as a result of an incident or accident, any unplanned or unscheduled visit to a hospital or medical treatment is necessary.
+A Resident-specific Serious Incident shall include, but is not limited to:

+accidental injury;

+a significant injury, including trauma to a Resident’s head;

+a Resident fall that resulted in a fracture or suspected fracture or head trauma;

+a preventable pressure injury;

+Unanticipated Death;

+suicide or suicide attempt;

+a physical or sexual assault by or against a Resident;

+a complaint of Resident abuse, neglect, or exploitation; a complaint of suspected Resident abuse, neglect, or exploitation; or referral of a complaint of Resident abuse, neglect, or exploitation to a local or state authority;

+a Medication Error requiring medical attention;

+any use of a Restraint;

+elopement with an absence of greater than 30 minutes;

+misuse of a Resident’s funds by the Residence or its staff;

+any incident or injury involving Basic Health Services; and

+Medication Diversion.

-Any report required under 651 CMR 12.04(11)(c) or 12.04(11)(d) shall be filed with the Assisted Living Certification Unit within 24 hours after the occurrence of the incident or accident via EOEA's online filing system.
-In the event the online filing system is inaccessible, a Residence must submit a temporary report by facsimile and telephone and formally submit the official report via the online filing system as soon as the service becomes accessible.
+Any report required under 651 CMR 12.04(12)(c) shall be filed with the Assisted Living Certification Unit within 24 hours after the occurrence of the incident or accident via EOAI's online filing system.
+In the event the online filing system is inaccessible, a Residence must submit a temporary report via email and formally submit the official report via the online filing system as soon as the service becomes accessible.
 The information submitted in the incident report must be accurate and include all details associated with the incident.
 This requirement is in addition to the requirements of M.G.L. c.
 19A, § 15, and of any other applicable law.

+A Residence must cooperate with EOAI and other relevant authorities at all times, including investigations involving the provision of Basic Health Services.

 Communicable Disease Control Plan.
 The Residence must implement a plan to prevent and limit the spread of communicable disease.
-The plan shall conform to the currently accepted standards for principles of universal precautions based on DPH guidelines and shall include, but need not be limited to, the following components:
+The plan shall conform to the currently accepted standards for principles of universal precautions based on DPH guidelines and shall include but need not be limited to the following components:

 A system to effectively identify and manage communicable diseases;

-Organized arrangements to provide the necessary supplies, equipment and protective clothing, consistent with universal precautions under DPH guidelines; and
+Organized arrangements to provide the necessary supplies, equipment and personal protective equipment (PPE), consistent with transmission-based precautions under DPH guidelines; and

-A process for maintaining records of illnesses and associated incidents involving staff pursuant to 651 CMR 12.06(8)(a).
+A process for maintaining records of illnesses and associated incidents involving Residents as well as staff pursuant to 651 CMR 12.06(9)(a).

-Reports to EOEA.
+Reports to EOAI.

 Annual Reports.

-A Sponsor shall file annually, within 90 days following the end of an Assisted Living Residence's fiscal year, a financial disclosure form prescribed by EOEA which sets forth a statement by the Sponsor based on reviewed or audited financial statements prepared by a certified public accountant.
-All financial statements must be sufficient to permit EOEA to assess the Residence's fiscal condition and ability to meet the requirements of the service plans established for its Residents is adequate.
-Upon written request to EOEA, the Secretary may extend such 90-day period by an additional period, not to exceed 30 days.
+A Sponsor shall file annually, within 90 days following the end of an Assisted Living Residence's fiscal year on a form prescribed by EOAI, a statement and professional opinion prepared by a certified public accountant or comparable reviewer indicating whether the Assisted Living Residence is in sound fiscal condition and is maintaining sufficient cash flow and reserves to meet the requirements of the Service Plans established for its Residents.
+Upon written request to EOAI, the Secretary may extend such 90-day period by an additional period, not to exceed 30 days

-Each Residence shall file annually, on a form approved by EOEA, a report of aggregate information regarding Residents which is based, where applicable, on the most recent Resident assessments and service plans.
-The reporting period shall be January 1st through December 31st, and the report shall be submitted to EOEA no later than March 1st of the next year.
-Failure to timely submit each annual report will result in a finding of noncompliance at the next Certification review.
-The report shall indicate:
+Each Residence shall file annually on a form approved by EOAI, a completed report of aggregate information regarding Residents which is based, where applicable, on the most recent Resident assessments and Service Plans.
+The reporting period shall be January 1st through December 31st, and the report shall be submitted to EOAI no later than March 1st of the next year.
+Failure to timely submit a completed annual report will result in a finding of noncompliance.